PEP will build scientific understanding and support decision-making to address threats to habitat and species.

 A SUNY Stony Brook is advertising for a post-doctoral position currently to complete the work.
 The expected completion period is March 2023.

 The status and trends of living resources are closely related to the amount of land preserved in the Peconic Estuary.
 Benefits to land protection include preserving unique species and natural communities, and controlling nutrient and pollution loads to the Estuary.
 In addition, the public has exhibited a strong attachment to the natural resources and amenities provided by the Peconic Estuary region.
 The Peconic Estuary Partnership developed a 2004 Critical Lands Protection Strategy (CLPS) that outlined land still available for development that also meet certain criteria used to determine land protection priorities.
 The Partnership shares this information with State and local agencies so that it can be used to make land acquisition decisions.
 Since 2006, approximately 2,443 acres of land have been protected in the Peconic Estuary watershed.
 The most significant source of funding for land protection is the Community Preservation Fund (CPF), administered by the five East End towns.
 This funding is supplemented by County and State governments, and not-for-profit organizations (especially The Nature Conservancy and the Peconic Land Trust).
-In 2019 the Critical Lands Protection Strategy was updated to continue protecting land for habitat and water quality protection, adaptation to sea level rise and groundwater protection.
-PEP worked with Anchor QEA, LLC. to re-evaluate the original prioritization of the Critical Lands Protection Strategy (CLPS) and the lands within the watershed were evaluation and prioritized considering climate change impacts.
-The 2019 Critical Lands Protection Strategy is included here in the 2019 Peconic Estuary Partnership Climate Vulnerability Assessment and Action Plan.

 See here for the interactive Climate-based Critical Lands Protection Strategy and Ranking Tool Story Map!